Rev. Dr. Jane Florence, Senior Pastor

 Cynthia has broken numerous “stain-glass” ceilings as a woman and minister.
 She was the first woman platoon leader in an Infantry Brigade and Armored Cavalry Regiment, the first woman commander in Korea at a remote location in Wonju, South Korea, and the first woman civilian Chaplain to the United States Corps of Cadets at West Point.

-Cynthia is the Online Chaplain for the American Public University System, an online adjunct professor of religion and ethics, and an advisor to the Secretary of Defense regarding women’s equality issues.
+Cynthia also serves as the Online Chaplain for the American Public University System, providing ministry to a very diverse population.
 She graduated from Duke Divinity School, completed coursework at the Blanton-Peale Institute and Counseling Center, and earned her Doctorate of Ministry from Princeton Theological Seminary in 2011.

-Ordained by the United Church of Christ (UCC), she has pastored UMC and UCC congregations and currently serves on the Church and Ministry Committee for the UCC Nebraska Conference.
+Ordained by the United Church of Christ (UCC), she has pastored UMC and UCC congregations.
 Cynthia is married to Vince, and they have two energetic children, Carly and Luke.
 Cynthia loves teaching Zumba and Spin at the local YMCA.